Ditching the Back Seat Driver

 “It would be super if you would put it on your mat where both of us can see it.”

 Nadi X yoga pants are the brainchild of Billie Whitehouse, a fashion and tech designer.
 She has developed vibrating underwear that buzzes for its own reasons, never mind what’s going on with your private parts.
-She has developed a driving jacket that vibrates right side left side to alert you to turn right or left.
+She has developed a driving jacket that vibrates right side and left side to alert you to turn right or left.
 The latest thing she and her tech team thought up were the new vibrating yoga pants.

-“Wearable X is the future of wellness that brings together design and technology to create a better quality of life through experience and fashion,” says Wearable X, the Australian cyber company behind the yoga pants device.
+“Wearable X is the future of wellness that brings together design and technology to create a better quality of life through experience and fashion,” declares Wearable X, the Australian cyber company behind the yoga pants device.

-“Putting electronics into garments is still so new and so difficult,” says Ben Moir, co-founder with Billie Whitehouse and chief technology officer.
+“Putting electronics into garments is still so new and so difficult,” said Ben Moir, co-founder with Billie Whitehouse and chief technology officer.
 “Yoga pants get stretched, get sweated in.
 The sensors had to be invisible and the pants had to not be a tech-looking product.
 That’s kind of an engineer’s nightmare.”

 “I’ve got to bounce on that,” Barron said to himself.
 “I smell a rat.”

+“They make my butt look good,” Isabelle Chaput, half of a French performance-art duo, said a few months earlier during a demonstration of the pants in New York City.
 The high-waisted four-way stretch level one compression pants aren’t just for gals, either.
 “These leggings are extremely well made.
 The high waisted band is flattering, and these are honestly my go-to leggings for everyday wear,” said Justin Gong, reviewing the pants on Amazon.
 “Whether it’s a full 40-minute flow or a 5-minute session, my Nadi X allows me to flow whenever I want.”

-Over the next twenty minutes the Hot Yoga class filled up, a quiet buzz and energy filling the room until there were thirty-some mats lined up in a loose order alongside and behind Zadie when the proceedings got started.
+Over the next twenty minutes the Hot Yoga class filled up, a quiet buzz and energy filling the room until there were thirty-some mats lined up in rows alongside and behind Zadie when the proceedings got started.
 Barron taught a one-hour flow class in a room heated to the mid-90s.
 His method was to start slow, pick up the pace, end slow, and encourage a five-minute corpse pose at the end.

 He didn’t like it when folks rolled their mats up after the last pose and bolted the room.
-“Hold your horses!” he hollered.
+“Hold your horses!” he demanded.
+“Lay down, close your eyes, and go inward. ”He could be imperious.

-The Nadi X pants are manufactured in Sri Lanka, an island country off the southern coast of India.
+Nadi X pants are manufactured in Sri Lanka, an island country off the southern coast of India.
 The nation is prosperous economically, has a strong military, and is the third most religious country in the world, with 99% of all Sri Lankans saying religion is an important part of their daily life.
 They are by all accounts proud to produce the vibrating pants for the spiritual practice of yoga.

-Wearable X has even designed several yoga sequences for travelers, making the pants and the app work with phones on airplane mode, assuming the flight attendants don’t mind a downward dog in the middle of an aisle at 38,000 feet.
+Wearable X has designed several yoga sequences for travelers, making the pants and the app work with phones on airplane mode, assuming the flight attendants don’t mind a downward dog in the middle of an aisle at 38,000 feet.

 “Sitting is the new smoking,” Billie Whitehouse said.
 “It is a genuine epidemic.
 It’s not just because we’re at desks all day but because we’re constantly on airplanes.”

-Baron Cannon had never been on a big airliner, only a seaplane that flew 30-minute tours over Long Lake in the Adirondacks.
-He had been on it several times, whenever he went north to the High Peaks for a week of hiking, always flown by the same pilot, a short stocky old man by the name of Bob, who if you saw him in the street you might mistake for a bum.
+Baron Cannon had never been on a jetliner, only a seaplane that flew 30-minute tours over Long Lake in the Adirondacks.
+He had been on it several times, whenever he went north to the High Peaks for a week of hiking, always flown by the same pilot, a stocky old man by the name of Bob, who if you saw him in the street you might mistake for a bum.
 He flew his battered Cessna with one hand, pointing out landmarks.
 Sometimes he flew the little plane with no hands, talking with both hands.
-He always landed it, fair or foul weather, like the lake was a baby’s bottom.
+He always safely landed it, fair or foul weather, like the lake was a baby’s bottom.

 Nadi X is a godsend for all the yogis who burn up the carbon, flying here there and everywhere, globe-trotting for profit and diversion.
 The pants are machine washable and powered by a rechargeable battery that lasts up to an hour-and-a half, which is as long as most yoga classes ever are.
 The battery connects by Bluetooth to a smartphone, letting one and all choose the level of effort they’re going to be putting into the practice.